-- (1) If, upon considering the proceedings referred to in section ninety-seven and any further information or evidence which may, by the direction of the judge, be supplied or taken by the magistrate's court, it appears to the judge that they are in accordance with justice, he shall endorse his certificate to that effect upon the record thereof; and the said record shall then be returned by the registrar to the court from which it was transmitted. - (2) (a) If, upon considering the proceedings aforesaid, it appears to the judge that they are not in accordance with justice or that doubts exist whether or not they are in accordance with justice, he shall lay them before the court of appeal for its consideration. - (b) The court of appeal shall, before considering the said proceedings, obtain from the judicial officer who presided at the trial a statement setting forth his reasons for convicting the accused and for the sentence imposed. - (c) The said court may at any sitting thereof hear any evidence and for that purpose it may summon any person to appear and give evidence or produce any document or other article. - (d) The court of appeal, whether or not it has heard any evidence, may- - (i) confirm, alter or quash the conviction and in the event of the conviction being quashed where the accused was convicted on one of two or more alternative counts, convict the accused on the other alternative count or on one or other of the alternative counts; or - (ii) confirm, reduce, alter or set aside the sentence or any order of the magistrate's court; or - (iii) set aside or correct the proceedings of the magistrate's court; or - (iv) generally give such judgment or impose such sentence or make such order as the magistrate's court ought to have given, imposed or made on any matter which was before it at the trial of the case in question; or - (v) remit the case to the magistrate's court with instructions to deal with any matter in such manner as the court of appeal may think fit; and - (vi) make any such order in regard to the suspension of the execution of any sentence against the person convicted or the admission of such person to bail, or, generally, in regard to any matter or thing connected with him or the proceedings in regard to him as to the said court seems calculated to promote the ends of justice. - (e) In the event of any conviction being quashed or proceedings being set aside on any grounds mentioned in sub-section (7) of section one hundred and three, the provisions of that sub-section in respect of the institution of fresh proceedings shall mutatis mutandis apply.
+- (1) If, upon considering the proceedings referred to in section ninety-seven and any further information or evidence which may, by the direction of the judge, be supplied or taken by the magistrate's court, it appears to the judge that they are in accordance with justice, he shall endorse his certificate to that effect upon the record thereof; and the said record shall then be returned by the registrar to the court from which it was transmitted. - (2) (a) If, upon considering the proceedings aforesaid, it appears to the judge that they are not in accordance with justice or that doubts exist whether or not they are in accordance with justice, he shall obtain from the judicial officer who presided at the trial a statement setting forth his reasons for convicting the accused and for the sentence imposed and shall thereupon lay the proceedings and the said statement before the court of appeal for its consideration. - [paragraph (a) amended by section 18(a) of Act 19 of 1963] - (b) [paragraph (b) deleted by section 18(b) of Act 19 of 1963] - (c) The said court may at any sitting thereof hear any evidence and for that purpose it may summon any person to appear and give evidence or produce any document or other article. - (d) The court of appeal, whether or not it has heard any evidence, may- - (i) confirm, alter or quash the conviction and in the event of the conviction being quashed where the accused was convicted on one of two or more alternative counts, convict the accused on the other alternative count or on one or other of the alternative counts; or - (ii) confirm, reduce, alter or set aside the sentence or any order of the magistrate's court;or - (iii) set aside or correct the proceedings of the magistrate's court; or - (iv) generally give such judgment or impose such sentence or make such order as the magistrate's court ought to have given, imposed or made on any matter which was before it at the trial of the case in question; or - (v) remit the case to the magistrate's court with instructions to deal with any matter in such manner as the court of appeal may think fit; and - (vi) make any such order in regard to the suspension of the execution of any sentence against the person convicted or the admission of such person to bail, or, generally, in regard to any matter or thing connected with him or the proceedings in regard to him as to the said court seems calculated to promote the ends of justice.

+(e) In the event of any conviction being quashed or proceedings being set aside on any grounds mentioned in sub-section (7) of section one hundred and three, the provisions of that subsection in respect of the institution of fresh proceedings shall mutatis mutandis apply.